Akshay-dot-P/Spring_Chat/README.md

 Easy Deployment: The application can be easily deployed, and users can access the chatroom through a web browser.

-Technologies Used
+<h2>Technologies Used</h2>
-Spring Boot: The backend is powered by the Spring Boot framework, providing a robust and scalable foundation.
+1)Spring Boot: The backend is powered by the Spring Boot framework, providing a robust and scalable foundation.
-WebSocket: Utilizes WebSocket technology for real-time bidirectional communication.
+2)WebSocket: Utilizes WebSocket technology for real-time bidirectional communication.
-Bootstrap: Enhances the user interface with Bootstrap for a clean and responsive design.
+3)Bootstrap: Enhances the user interface with Bootstrap for a clean and responsive design.
-jQuery: Manages DOM manipulation and user interactions using jQuery.
+4)jQuery: Manages DOM manipulation and user interactions using jQuery.

-Getting Started
+<h2>Getting Started</h2>
-Prerequisites
+<h3>Prerequisites</h3>
 Java Development Kit (JDK)
 Maven
 Node.js (for web development dependencies)